-Three exams will be given during this course.
+Three to Four exams will be given during this course.
 "Pop" quizzes may also be given during the class.
-If a computer problem occurs with the blackboard or canvas system you must notify Dr. Oliver immediately.
+In addition to exams and quizzes, laboratory assignments will be graded.
+If a computer problem occurs with the blackboard or canvas system you must notify the instructor immediately.
 Surprise quizzes will cover material that is already covered in class, thus it is vital to keep up with the information throughout the semester.
-There will be no make-up quizzes for missed surprise quizzes unless an excused absence is pre-arranged.
+There will be no make-up quizzes for missed surprise quizzes unless an excused absence is prearranged.